cangjie2020/TriPScan/README.md

 |26600.685|0.15006894|0.11640318|1.2892168|0.197322714|0.39464543|GGT |

-The differential tRNA-index volcano plot, by default, identifies codons as significantly different if their adjusted p-value (Padj) is less than 0.05.
+The codon differential tRNA-index volcano plot, by default, identifies codons as significantly different if their adjusted p-value (Padj) is less than 0.05.
 In the plot, purple dots represent codons with significantly downregulated tRNA-index in the experimental group compared to the control group.
 Orange dots denote codons with significantly upregulated tRNA-index, and gray dots indicate codons without significant differences.
 Users can adjust the Padj and LFC thresholds via the plot parameters.

 `tRNA_res[[3]]`